-- Take Notes: Most writers get ideas at the strangest moments.
+Most writers get ideas at the strangest moments.
 Perhaps an idea strikes while you are driving, in line at the supermarket or waiting in the doctor’s office.
 Have you ever had a great idea and plan to write it later, but then forget what that idea was?
 The best thing to do is take note of your ideas all the time.

 Waiting for the water to boil while you cook pasta for dinner?
 Jot a few sentences introducing your topic.
 Watching television at night?
 Use the commercials to write sentences to fill in the body of your article.
 Take every spare moment and break your article into manageable chunks.
 Before you know it, you’ll be writing more words than ever before.

 These writing tools can help you manage your time more efficiently and keep you on task.

 Write or Die: This is a writing productivity tool.
 If you find that you keep procrastinating on projects, then this tool can help motivate you.
 Set the amount of time you’d like to write.
 As long as you keep typing, you’re fine, but if you stop typing there are consequences from an irritating buzzing sound to the program unwriting what you’ve already written (you set the consequence mode you want).

 ByWord: This application if for Mac users.
 It offers a couple of benefits.
 First, there are some keyboard shortcuts that will make writing quicker and easier.
 You’ll also gain the ability to sync your writing across all your devices.
 You can also publish directly to your blog on platforms like WordPress, Blogger and Tumblr.

-- Omm Writer – Do you find yourself stopping in the middle of an article to check the latest tweets or playing a round of Candy Crush or Solitaire?
+Omm Writer – Do you find yourself stopping in the middle of an article to check the latest tweets or playing a round of Candy Crush or Solitaire?
 Omm Writer removes all those distractions that get in the way of finishing an article.
 It is available for PC and Mac.
 You can also set the mood with background color changes or relaxing sounds.

 Staying on top of what’s going on in your market can make writing quicker when it comes time to put your thoughts in print.
 You’ll have to do less research, because you’ll already be up-to-date on the latest trends and finding statistics will be a snap because you’ll know just where to go to locate them.

 Google Alerts – Stay on top of what is happening on the Internet by setting Google alerts on any topic you choose.
 For example, set an alert for Google to send you news stories with the words “new technology” and Google will send you a report when new articles are posted around the Internet.
 You can be as specific as you’d like, even setting the alerts to a certain location or product.

 Twitter Search + Tweet Deck: Using a combination of Twitter searchers and Tweet Deck can help you stay on top of what is trending in your niche/industry.
 You may want to keep an eye on the trending topics on Twitter as well, glancing at them occasionally to see if any of those topics could relate to the theme of your blog.
 Tweet Deck will allow you to set notification alerts about tweets related to a topic of your choice.

 Even with the best intentions, if you don’t start with a plan, you might fall behind on things like regular updates and blog promotion.
 These tools can help keep you on task.

 To-Do Lists: Just need a simple to-do list to keep you on track?
 Clear is a program that will offer a basic to-do list for Mac users and Trello offers a minimalist to-do list for PC users.

 IFTTT – Automate social media postings with IFTTT.
 This program uses “if…then” scenarios so you can set up your phone or computer to update social media easily.
 For example, you can set the program to something like this: “If I post a photo to this Twitter account, then create a status message on Facebook.”
 You can set up as many triggers as you want, turn them off or on and create special scenarios.

 Don’t spend untold hours trying to figure out how to make adjustments to a photo.
 Use free or inexpensive online photo editing tools to do everything from cropping to adding text and make your blog images look awesome.

-- Pic Monkey: This image editor is free for basic use, such as cropping, but requires a premium account for more advanced editing, such as adding sepia tones or fading.
+- Pic Monkey – This image editor is free for basic use, such as cropping, but requires a premium account for more advanced editing, such as adding sepia tones or fading.

-- Luna Pic: This free online photo editing tool will allow you to add features like a transparent background or merge two images together.
+- Luna Pic – This free online photo editing tool will allow you to add features like a transparent background or merge two images together.

-Even if you have a very limited amount of time, you can create your own blog and keep it updated regularly.
-Use the tools above to get and stay organized.
 Use the small bits of time you have throughout the day to write outlines and then fill them in with an actual article.
 Get motivation from sites and tools.
-Most importantly, write, even if it is only a little bit at a time.
-Just fifteen minutes a day can equal an article or two every week.